Students Covid-19 Home Testing Kits

-Students will receive two boxes containing three tests (six tests in total).
+Students have received their own boxes of tests.
 Students should take the test, twice a week.
 Instructions on how to do the test are in the box.
-There is also a useful video to show you how to take the test here.
+There is also a useful video to show you how to take the test here: Test Instruction Film

-All students were given a training session by Mrs Howes and this is available for them to review in their Year Group Team.
+All students were given a training session on how use the tests on their return to school in September.
 Help and support is available, including instructions in different languages on how to test and report the results and a video showing you how to take the test: Help in different languages here.

 There is no need to keep used test equipment after the test result has been reported.
 You can put it in your normal bin (household waste).